Delaware Certificate of Good Standing: Everything You Need to Know

 Is Your Business In Good Standing?

 Corporations that don't meet the Delaware requirements cannot move forward with conducting business, and they're considered to be not in good standing with the State of Delaware.
 Your search to make sure your LLC or company remains in good standing with the State of Delaware could start immediately on the State of Delaware’s website.

 The Delaware website only provides restricted details about entities that have been incorporated in this state.
 It is possible for you to find out the exact name of the entity, the Delaware state file number, the formation date, the type of entity, the residency, and the main Registered Agent within the Delaware website for security reasons.
 The Delaware website only provides the fundamental particulars about the entity and doesn’t reveal any additional information relating to the business.
 Regarding the search outcomes, the State of Delaware website openly states, "This is not a statement of good standing."
 Therefore, do not assume that just because you see your business name on the website that you have a Certificate of Good Standing.

 If you need help with your Certificate of Good Standing, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.